-I arrived in SLC five years ago in a tumble of culinary sorrow.
+I arrived in SLC seven years ago in a tumble of culinary sorrow.
 I’d been writing food for the LA Times during graduate school, and I had to give up that half of my life in order to stay on the academic track.
-(I’ve only regretted that particular decision for, say, forty percent of the rest of my life.)
-But it was intense – the culinary shock of going from the ethnic food wonderland of Los Angeles, to this godforsaken land-bound smog-infested, culinary wasteland…

-Except, as it turns out, Salt Lake isn’t so bad.
-Salt Lake is kind of actually really great for its size.
+Except, as it turns out, Salt Lake is actually kind of great.
 There’s more weird little ethnic neighborhoods and hidden communities entangled into the Utah Suburban Monolith than you might think.
 And every year I live here, the streets get a teeny bit more diverse, and the food scene gets a little bit better.

 So, here’s my best of, as of right now:

 Alas, Hot Dynasty, I loved you well.
 You had godlike Sichuan.
 I was perceptually shocked that you managed to exist in Utah.
 Turns out, you were too good for this world.
 Now you’re dead, and we’ll have to content ourselves with merely quite good Sichuan: Sweet Ginger.
 It’s legit, though, numb-tingly flavors and all.
 Order your heart out – it’s all good, and way better than you’d think Utah capable of in the Sichuan department.
 All the fish boiled in hot chili oil and the masses of chicken in pickled pepper and dried chiles and fresh chiles and more piles of chiles.
 Definitely hit the cold tray for all the weirdo Sichuan cold snacks, like husband-and-wife slices and seaweed.
 (WARNING: Comment from Stuart, below, indicates that the good chef might have left.
 I will check soon.
 Please hold.)